 It’s no surprise that Mastiff dog breeds have since made their way into the mainstream.
 They’re in our homes as companions, guard dogs and more.
-That being said, here are the world’s top Mastiff dogs you should know about.
+That said, here are the world’s top Mastiff dogs that you should know about.

 RECOMMENDED: 25 Super Shepherd Dogs